odu-cs625-datavis/public/fall21/Wk2-OpenRefine-tutorial.md

 # Open Refine Tutorial

-We will be walking through the tutorial available at http://web.archive.org/web/20190105063215/enipedia.tudelft.nl/wiki/OpenRefine_Tutorial up to the section titled "Exploring the data with scatter plots".
+We will be walking through the tutorial available at http://web.archive.org/web/20190105063215/enipedia.tudelft.nl/wiki/OpenRefine_Tutorial up to the section titled "Exploring the data with scatter plots". ([PDF version](OpenRefine-Tutorial-enipedia.pdf) - includes all images))

 As we go through the tutorial, I will ask you to perform some extra tasks that we'll discuss together.